goleastro/go-de-zoomcamp-project-2024/README.md

           - **project_id:** this should your GCP projectID
           - **year:** this variable is used to pick which year we download data for _(this value can be between 2014 and 2019)_
           - **programme:** this is the cycle count programme type to download _(this value can be either Central, Inner or Outer.
 NB the first letter of the word must be capital)_
+10. Create our use a DBT cloud account
+     - Create a connection to BigQuery and upload your GCP key file.
+     -